brandonprry/is_a_fetus_a_person/README.md

 Bernardo de Galvez
 ```

+Is compelling birth more like regulating healthcare (allowed),
+or more like controlling who becomes a citizen (not allowed)?

 ## Law Enforcement and Common Law

 Is arresting a pregnant woman a violation of habeas corpus for the fetus